NBA Countdown: 2019–present

 For the 2021–22 season, Lisa Salters was reinstated as the primary sideline reporter, replacing the departed Nichols.
 Following the Nichols-Taylor fallout, ESPN tapped Mike Greenberg to replace both Nichols and Taylor on NBA Countdown.
 ESPN also dropped Williams from Countdown, while retaining Rose, and bringing Michael Wilbon, Stephen A. Smith, and Magic Johnson back.
 SportsCenter anchor Michael Eaves was tapped to host on Wednesdays alongside Jefferson, Kendrick Perkins, and WNBA star Chiney Ogwumike.
 Andrews was tapped to fill-in as Countdown host whenever Eaves or Greenberg have other assignments.
+After only making two appearances during the season, Johnson did not return for the 2022-23 season due to issues with Johnson's schedule.

+The 2023–24 season saw a couple big changes to the crew as Andrews was tapped as full-time host, replacing Greenberg.
+Longtime president of basketball operations and general manager of the Golden State Warriors Bob Myers was hired to replace Rose, who was part of ESPN's layoffs.

+Ahead of the knockout stage of the inaugural NBA In-Season Tournament in 2023, it was announced that ESPN and TNT would collaborate on coverage involving both their commentary and their pregame and postgame coverage.
+As part of this, Countdown collaborated with the Inside the NBA cast – Ernie Johnson, Shaquille O'Neal, Kenny Smith, and Charles Barkley – with Johnson, Kenny Smith, Barkley and O'Neal appearing on Countdown while Andrews, Stephen A. Smith, Wilbon, and Myers would appear on TNT's pregame show, NBA Tip-Off.
+Additionally, it was also announced the Stephen A. Smith and Wilbon would also appear on Inside.

+On November 18, 2024, ESPN announced that NBA Countdown would continue to air in the 2025–26 season onward alongside the TNT Sports-produced Inside the NBA (formerly part of the NBA on TNT), which ESPN and ABC acquired the broadcast rights to as part of an agreement with TNT Sports.

 Pregame show sites

 Note: ABC's March 9, 2003 edition of NBA Shootaround took place at both Madison Square Garden in New York, with Mike Tirico and Sean Elliott, as well as Staples Center in Los Angeles with analysts Tom Tolbert and Bill Walton.